🔼The name YHWH: Summary

 Conscious thought is thought in words, and for that we need to know the names of things (Genesis 2:19-20).
 When we know names for things, it becomes much easier to organize our observations.
 And that makes it much easier to navigate our visible world.

 When two people walk through the yellow woods, and one knows the names of all the dozens of different trees whereas the other knows only the word "tree", the first person will enjoy an exciting journey full of wonder and diversity, whereas the second will see only a big yellow wall of similar "trees".
 The first one will discern much more of the forest's ecosystem and will easily remember the paths she walked, whereas the second will feel miserably alien and lost in a world without landmarks.
+Conscious thought is dry land; subconscious thought is water (hence scenes like Genesis 1:9, 7:17, Jonah 1:12, Micah 7:19, Matthew 14:25-31 and Revelation 21:1).

 Knowing the names of things is literally the same as speaking a language.
 When we don't know the names of things, we are like tourists in a country whose language we don't speak.
 We hear the words but we don't know their meaning, and we stand there lost and helpless.

 When we have language, we know the names of things.
-But only the names of visible things, because just like we need names to keep things apart, so we need things to keep names apart.
+But only the names of visible things, because just like we need names to keep things apart, so we need names to keep thoughts apart.
 Without the visible things to try our words to, our words get jumbled in our head until they disappear in the mist of meaninglessness.
 Words are like muscles: we use them or lose them.
 That means that peoples who have no script, have no words for abstract concepts.

 You can't see "things" like war or virtue or love and so people who have no written words, have no words for abstract things, and therefore have no conscious thoughts about any of these things.
 That means that the written word "love" functions in exactly the same way as a visible object: it gives a "tangible" body to an incorporate entity, so that a contemplative mind can juggle it around as if it were a physical thing (hence John 1:14).
 That's not to say that people without script have no thoughts about abstract ideas.
 They do, but they have thoughts about abstract ideas the way the wordless-walker walks though the yellow woods: mostly incapable of keeping things apart and seeing paths and seeing depth.